 Where the design community meets.

-Stockholm UI/UX Designer @ Äventyret Joined over 1 year ago
+Stockholm UI/UX Designer @ Äventyret Joined almost 2 years ago

 Glad to hear it you had a good time!
 Now, I'm not looking to spread negativity just because.
 The problem that I sometimes face are clients who have seen something "cool" on Behance or Dribbble with 20 gradients, triple drop shadows and buttons that are unusable.
 From that, they want an app/site/service looking just like it.